Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Maret 2025 16.28.41 UTC
+- WIB: Senin, 24 Maret 2025 17.31.32 UTC
-- WITA: Senin, 24 Maret 2025 17.28.41 UTC
+- WITA: Senin, 24 Maret 2025 18.31.32 UTC
-- WIT: Senin, 24 Maret 2025 18.28.41 UTC
+- WIT: Senin, 24 Maret 2025 19.31.32 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."

-Kategori: friendship
+Kategori: success